SJellen/SJellen/README.md

 The registry layer formalizes **authoritative identifiers**, **object semantics**, and **validation rules** for USG-compliant data.

-Rather than serving as a simple index, the registry is intended to function as a **reference substrate**:
+Rather than functioning as a simple index, the registry serves as a **reference substrate**:
 - enforcing stable identifiers
 - preventing semantic drift
+- enabling auditability and reproducible validation
-- supporting auditability and downstream interoperability
+- supporting downstream interoperability

-This layer is evolving alongside the RFC series.
+The reference registry is intentionally conservative and illustrative, designed to anchor discussion, critique, and early pilot implementations.

 ---